laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 [^6]:
-    Frame traps can occur whenever a player has positive frame advantage and is an easy way to punish newer players that are a little too happy to keep trying to attack immediately after guarding.
+    Frame traps can occur whenever a player has positive frame advantage and is an easy way to punish newer players that are a little too happy to keep trying to attack whenever they can.
 The payoff of a frame trap can depend on the frame advantage, since slower moves typically have better payoffs and larger frame advantages can allow these slower moves to hit before even the quickest move from a defender.

-    In many fighting games, the main option for the defender to escape the frame trap other than just guarding properly and waiting for the proper time when the attacker no longer has a frame advantage.
+    In many fighting game situations, the main option for the defender to escape the frame trap is just guarding properly and waiting for the proper time when the attacker no longer has a frame advantage.
 Tekken 7 gives some basic options to challenge a frame advantage by movement to the side or ducking since moves that can deal with a sidestep or a duck are generally slower.